darnellhernandez/COMP3040A2/README.md

 	`Markdown
 	[darnellhernandez](https://github.com/darnellhernandez)`

-If you are wanting to learn more about Markdown or curious about what more it can do.
+If you are wanting to learn more about Markdown or curious about what more you can do.
 There are links to more resources in the resource section.

-Once the resume is a Markdown file, a user can put it on Git.
+Once the resume is made into a Markdown file, a user can put it on Git.
 Git is a version control system that is free to use, and it is where we can host the markdown file.

 In order to start, a user must make a Git account to use the system.
 If you have an account already, you may skip this step.